hbctraining/Training-modules/Intro_shell/lessons/01_the_filesystem.md

 lists only the files that begin with 'Mov10' and end with 'fq'

 So how does this actually work?
-The shell (bash) considers an asterisk "*" to be a wildcard character that can be used to substitute for any other single character or a string of characters.
+The shell (bash) considers an asterisk "*" to be a wildcard character that can be used to substitute for: no characters, any other single character or a string of characters.
+An asterisk/star is only one of the many wildcards in UNIX, but this is the most powerful one and we will be using this one the most for our exercises.

-> An asterisk/star is only one of the many wildcards in UNIX, but this is the most powerful one and we will be using this one the most for our exercises.
+> **NOTE: The wildcard (*) used in shell is different than how it is used in regular expressions.** For example in regular expressions, you have to use .* to mean "zero or more characters".

 ****